 A doctor may prescribe antiviral medication later on in the pregnancy to reduce the risk of a herpes outbreak.
 However, antiviral prophylaxis

 A healthcare professional may perform an examination before labor.
 If there are any symptoms of herpes, a cesarean delivery may be necessary.

 The only guaranteed way to prevent the spread of herpes is to avoid having any physical contact with a person who has the infection.

-However, there are other steps that a person can take to reduce the risk, including:
+However, there are other steps that a person can take to

 People who are sexually active should see a doctor regularly to undergo screenings for sexually transmitted infections (STIs).